Super League Greece: Greek football clubs in European competitions

+All-time contribution of points for the UEFA country ranking.

 UEFA ranking

 Country rankings

-As of 29 May 2022, the Greek Super League ranks 15th in the UEFA coefficient database, with 28.200 points.
+As of 7 November 2025, the Greek Super League ranks 11th in the UEFA coefficient database, with 40.312 points.

 Club rankings

 Broadcasting rights

 Nova Sports (premium channel) have taken the broadcasting rights for the home games of six teams of the Super League.
-The teams are Aris, Asteras Tripolis, Atromitos, Levadiakos, PAOK and PAS Giannina.
+The teams are Aris, Asteras AKTOR, Atromitos, Levadiakos, Panserraikos and PAOK.

 Cosmote Sport (also a premium channel) have taken the broadcasting rights for the home games of eight teams of the Super League.
-The teams are AEK Athens, Ionikos, Lamia, OFI, Olympiacos, Panathinaikos, Panetolikos and Volos.
+The teams are AEK Athens, A.E.
+Kifisia, AEL, OFI, Olympiacos, Panathinaikos, Panetolikos and Volos.

 Eurosport has pan-European broadcasting rights for the Super League (except Greece and Portugal).

-South Korean OTT Coupang Play has taken the broadcasting rights for Olympiakos matches.
+South Korean OTT Coupang Play has taken the broadcasting rights for Olympiacos' matches.

 Sponsorship

+Title Sponsorship

 From 2007 to 2017, the Super League had title sponsorship rights sold to one company, which were OPAP.
 From 2017 until 2019, the Super League has title sponsorship rights sold to the company Souroti.
 OPAP' deal with the Super League expired at the end of the 2016–17 season.
 The Super League announced on 20 July 2017 that the new title sponsorship deal for the Super League was with the Souroti company.
+On 28 January 2023 Stoiximan became the official sponsor of the league.

+Sponsor(s)

 As well as sponsorship for the league itself, the Super League has a number of official partners and suppliers.
-The official ball supplier for the league is Nike.
-Also, Panini has held the licence to produce collectables for the Super League since 2008 (except 2018–19 season), including stickers (for their sticker album) and trading cards.
-On 28 January 2023 Stoiximan became the official sponsor of the league.
+The official ball supplier for the league is Puma.
+Also, Panini has held the licence to produce collectables for the Super League since 2008, including stickers (for their sticker album) and trading cards.